backpack / basset

 ) - make sure that file is only loaded once per pageload

 Copying an asset from CDNs to your server could take a bit of time, depending on the asset size.
 For large pages, that could even take entire seconds.
 You can easily prevent that from happening, by internalizing all assets in one go.
-You can use php artisan basset:internalize
+You can use php artisan basset:cache

 to go through all your blade files, and internalize everything that's possible.
 If you ever need it, basset:clear